-Conjunctivitis is an irritation or infection of the membrane that covers the white of the eye and the inside of the eyelid (conjunctiva).
-It can affect one or both eyes.
-The membrane swells and the blood vessels dilate (enlarge), making the eye red.
+Conjunctivitis is an irritation or infection.
+It affects the membrane that covers the white of your eye and the inside of your eyelid (conjunctiva).
+It can happen to one or both eyes.
+The membrane swells and the blood vessels enlarge (dilate).
+This makes your eye red.
 That's why conjunctivitis is sometimes called red eye or pink eye.

 If you have one or more of these symptoms, see an eye doctor:

-Prompt treatment helps prevent damage to your eyes.
+Getting treatment quickly can help prevent damage to your eyes.

-Conjunctivitis usually isn't serious.
-But some more serious eye diseases have similar symptoms, so it's important for an eye doctor to diagnose you.
-Your eye doctor will ask about your symptoms, any medications you take, and any illnesses or medical conditions you may have.
+Conjunctivitis is usually a minor eye infection.
+But it can sometimes become a more serious problem.
+Some more serious eye diseases have symptoms that look like conjunctivitis.
+So it's important for an eye doctor to diagnose you.
+Your eye doctor will ask about your symptoms and any medicines you take.
+He or she will ask about any illnesses or medical conditions you may have.
 The doctor will also check your eyes with a hand-held light and a special microscope called a slit lamp.